18F/handbook/_pages/how-we-work/tools/google-groups.md

 title: Google Groups
 ---

-We use Google Groups to manage team and interest-based email distribution lists and listservs (a list of listservs and groups 18F uses is [here](/general-contacts-and-listservs/)).
+We use Google Groups to manage team and interest-based email distribution lists and listservs (a list of listservs and groups TTS uses is [here](/general-contacts-and-listservs/)).

 ## Create a Google Group